KamilRaszkiewicz/ProjektNaZajeciaDotNet/README.md

 git clone git@github.com:KamilRaszkiewicz/ProjektNaZajeciaDotNet.git
 ```

 Make sure you have git installed on your system and if you intend to clone this app via SSH you might need to setup SSH key for your github account.
-Nice tutorial that shows how to do it:
+[Nice tutorial that shows how to do it ;)](https://www.youtube.com/watch?v=8X4u9sca3Io&amp;t=9s)

-[Setting up an ssh key]: https://www.youtube.com/watch?v=8X4u9sca3Io&amp;t=9s	"love this"

 ### Installation instructions